rabbitmq/rabbitmq-website/site/mqtt.md

 The presence of client-supplied credentials over the network overrides the `allow_anonymous` option.
 Colons may not appear in usernames.

+#### Virtual Host Selection

+RabbitMQ is a multi-tenant system at the core and every connection belongs to a virtual host.
+Some messaging protocols have the concept of vhosts, others don't.
+MQTT falls into the latter category.
+Therefor the MQTT plugin needs to provide a way to map connections to vhosts.

-The `vhost` option controls which RabbitMQ vhost the adapter connects to.
+The `vhost` option controls which RabbitMQ vhost the adapter connects to by default.
 The `vhost` configuration is only consulted if no vhost is provided during connection establishment.
 There are several (optional) ways to specify the vhost the client will connect to.

+#### Port to Virtual Host Mapping

-A first way consists in mapping TCP/TLS listeners ports to vhosts.
+First way is mapping MQTT plugin (TCP or TLS) listener ports to vhosts.
 The mapping is specified thanks to the `mqtt_port_to_vhost_mapping` [global runtime parameter](/parameters.html).
 Let's take the following plugin configuration: